allison-eunse/neuro-omics-kb/docs/guide/kb_overview.md

 updated: 2025-11-19
 ---

-# Navigating the Neuro-Omics KB
+# 📖 Navigating the Neuro-Omics KB

+> **Your guide to the knowledge base structure, YAML cards, and integration-critical metadata**

 This page orients new readers to the structure of the knowledge base, how the YAML cards feed into the rendered docs, and where to find integration-critical metadata for **gene–brain–behaviour foundation models**.

+---

-## Scope & Evolution
+## 🎯 Scope & Evolution

 The KB began with **adult UK Biobank–centric gene–brain FM alignment** (genetics FM + MRI Brain FM outputs) and has expanded to include: